hapax/hapax.github.io/assets/mindjam.md

 to choose $B$.
 <!-- This has nothing to do with free will unless you
-are the morbidly intellectual type and think about it too hard. -->
+are the morbidly intellectual type and think about it too hard. --> And the point of eternal recurrence is to optimise reflective stability.

-We can now see a little more precisely what eternal recurrence is
-doing: it is a heuristic for optimising reflective stability.

 <!-- To help guide our intuition, imagine someone puts a
 gun to your head and tells you to choose A over B.